SofiaOliva/SofiaOliva/README.md

 ###### Current thing I find cool: [The first bug in programming, a moth taped to a computer log.](https://en.wikipedia.org/wiki/Software_bug)✨

 - I'm Sofia and I enjoy programming 💬
-- My icon is my dog, Dash!
+- My icon is Granita (straight from Sicily)!
 - I'm currently a Computer Science undergraduate with concentrations in Game Programming and Development and Artificial Intelligence and Machine attending Drexel University
  ## Experience
 - **Languages**: